The Right Foods Provide Power: The Power to Prevent Skin Damage and The Power to Promote Skin Regeneration

 Your skin can become more fragile as you age.
 Many of my elderly patients describe frequent bruising on their forearms.
 They'll tell me that all it takes is a bump against the wall.
 This is because our skin thins as we age, which is known as skin atrophy.
 Sun exposure speeds up this process by damaging collagen.

 Pigment changes.
 As we age, we accumulate a lot more freckles and dark spots.
 The medical term for one type of dark spot is solar lentigos.
-I call these sun spots, because they're due to a lifetime of UV exposure finally catching up to
+I call these sunspots because they're due to a lifetime of UV exposure finally catching up to your skin.

 Changes in skin texture.
 As you age, your skin often becomes more rough and dry.
 That’s because your skin just doesn't hold onto moisture as well.
 And it doesn't matter how many glasses of water you drink--the loss of natural oils in our skin predisposes us to dry, rough skin as we